squoshi/deep-dive/README.md

 ### Notes
 Make sure to pull request any changes you make, and always run the `create_manifest.py` script with Python 3.11+ every time you update, downgrade, remove or add a mod!

-# Credits
-EminGT (EminGTR on Curse) for Complementary Reimagined (not included by default)